 Section 01 of Beaver Creek is a lower gradient stream (approximately 2,952 feet to 2,296 feet elevation) consisting of lower trout abundance levels than upper sections.
-As the creek progresses to the confluence with the Milk River, water temperatures increase as a result of distance from Beaver Creek Reservoir and the fauna becomes dominated by native non-game species.
-This section,
+As the creek progresses to the confluence with the Milk River, water temperatures increase because of distance from Beaver Creek Reservoir and the fish assemblage becomes dominated by native non-game species.
+This section, especially immediately below Beaver Creek Reservoir, receives a high amount of angling pressure.
+In 2013/2014, this section ranked 12th in the region for angling pressure receiving 3,243 (± 1,321) angler days (MTFWP Fisheries Bureau 2014).

-Within this section one site was sampled for fish species composition and relative abundance, (see methods section above).
+Within this section one depletion estimate was conducted, (see methods section above).
 The site was located approximately 1.15 river miles downstream of Beaver Creek Reservoir.

-A total of six species were collected (rainbow trout, brown trout, longnose dace, longnose sucker, mottled sculpin, and white sucker).
-Fourteen rainbow trout were collected, ranging in length from 11.7 to 15.7 in. ($\bar{x} = 13.69$ in.).
-Four brown trout ranging from 7.9 to 16.6 in. ($\bar{x} = 13.15$ in.) were also collected, along with two longnose dace, three longnose sucker ($\bar{x} = 13.83$ in.), three mottled sculpin, and 36 white sucker ($\bar{x} = 13.64$ in.).
+A total of five species were observed (rainbow trout, brown trout, longnose dace, mottled sculpin, and white sucker).
+Two rainbow trout were collected, ranging in length from 13.5 to 16.3 in. (\bar{x} =14.9 in.).
+Two brown trout ranging from 12.4 to 13.0 in. (\bar{x} =12.7 in.) were also collected.
+Estimated abundance of both rainbow and brown trout was 2 trout/500 ft.
+(Figure 1).